 autoimmune disorders

-We are largely influenced by the work of Dr. Peter Levine (Somatic Experiencing Trauma Therapy).
+To work with these experiences, we are largely influenced by the work of Dr. Peter Levine (Somatic Experiencing© Trauma Therapy).
 Levine noticed that wild animals don’t experience traumatic stress (only humans and domesticated animals do)!
 For example, if a rabbit is almost eaten in a field, it doesn’t begin to avoid fields, self-isolate, develop tics, or become depressed.

 So, what is it that rabbits do that we don’t do?
 Well, they know how to follow and complete their nervous system cycles, while we humans have trained ourselves out of many natural responses, like shaking, fighting back, or running away.
 Think about it: if your body wants to run away from your threatening boss, your brain is most likely going to stop you, because there would be unwanted consequences of that action.